Cox processes driven by transformed Gaussian processes on linear networks -- A review and new contributions: Cox processes driven by transformed Gaussian processes

-Let $(S,d)$ be a metric space with reference measure $\nu$ and let $\Lambda=\{\Lambda(u)\,|\,u\in S\}$ be a non-negative stochastic process so that with probability 1, for any bounded Borel set $A\subseteq S$, the measure $\xi(A)=\int_A\Lambda(u)\,\mathrm d\nu(u)$ is finite.
-Throughout this section we assume $X$ is a Cox process driven by $\Lambda$, that is, $X$ is a point process on $S$ which conditioned on $\Lambda$ is almost surely a Poisson process with intensity function $\Lambda$ (with respect to $\nu$).
+Let $\Lambda=\{\Lambda(u)\,|\,u\in L\}$ be a non-negative stochastic process and for any $A\in\mathcal B$, define the random measure $\xi(A)=\int_A\Lambda(u)\,\mathrm d_L(u)$.
+Throughout this section we assume that almost surely $\xi(L)$ is finite, and we let $X$ be a Cox process driven by $\Lambda$: That is, $X$ is a point process on $L$ which conditioned on $\Lambda$ is almost surely a Poisson process with intensity function $\Lambda$ (with respect to $\nu$).
 Usually in applications $\Lambda$ is unobserved, and so if only one point pattern dataset is observed the Cox process $X$ is indistinguishable from the inhomogeneous Poisson process $X|\Lambda$ \citep[for a discussion of which of the two models is most appropriate, see][Section 5.1]{MW04}.

-Henceforth, assume $\mathbb E\Lambda(u)$ is a locally integrable function with respect to $\nu$.
-Then the Cox process $X$ is well-defined, since almost surely $\xi(A)<\infty$ for all bounded Borel sets $A\subseteq S$.
+Henceforth, assume $\mathbb E\Lambda(u)$ is an integrable function with respect to $\nu$.
+Then the Cox process $X$ is well-defined, since almost surely $\xi(L)<\infty$.
 By conditioning on $\Lambda$ it follows from \eqref{e:1} and \eqref{e:Poisson-rho-n} that

-Let $W\subseteq S$ be a bounded Borel set with $\nu(W)>0$; we think of $W$ as an observation window.
+Let $W\subseteq L$ be a bounded Borel set with $\nu(W)>0$; we think of $W$ as an observation window.
 Then $X_W$ is a Cox process driven by $\Lambda$ restricted to $W$, and $X_W$ has a density given by

 with respect to $X_1\cap W$, where $X_1$ is the unit rate Poisson process, cf.\ Section~\ref{s:3.1}.
-In particular, if $S\in\{\mathbb S^k,L\}$, $W=S$, and $u\in S$ with $\rho(u)>0$, then $X_u$ has density
+In particular, if $W=L$ and $u\in L$ with $\rho(u)>0$, then $X_u$ has density

 with respect to $X_1$, cf.\ \eqref{e:Palmdensity}.
 In general the densities in \eqref{e:densityCox} and \eqref{e:PalmdensityCox} are intractable because the expected values are difficult to evaluate.
 Instead we exploit \eqref{e:Cox-rho-n} for calculating the intensity and pair correlation functions and for making inference as demonstrated in the following sections.